Portlanders call the rains Portland mist. The mist brings us a lush green year around and an ideal climate for gardeners.

 - Hottest Day of the Year – The average high on August 9 is 84 degrees, from 60 years of data (1949-2009) recorded at the Portland Airport Weather Station.
 That means there’s roughly a 50-50 chance it will get hotter than 84 on August 9.

 Record Rainfall On December 12-13, 1882, Portland received 7.66 inches of rain in one 24-hour period and saw 10.75 inches in two days.
 Portland’s single-month rainfall record occurred in November 2006 when 11.92 inches fell.
 These facts were obtained from The Oregon Weather Book by George Taylor and Raymond R. Hatton, Oregon State University Press, ISBN 0-87071-467-8 except for the single-month record which happened after the book was published.

-The National Weather Bureau's Web site has a section entitled Oregon's Top 10 Weather Events of 1900s which tracks floods, snowstorms, tornadoes, and wind storms.
+The National Weather Bureau’s Web site has a section entitled Oregon’s Top 10 Weather Events of the 1900s which track floods, snowstorms, tornadoes, and wind storms.

 The Weather Café™ by Rufus provides uniquely informative long-range forecasts for specific patrons in the Pacific Northwest.
 Rufus’ forecasts have information of value, but even more, they show a sense of humor and are fun to read.
 It is a free service for patrons from British Columbia to northern California.